|

 Wysong Pet Inoculant.
 This is magic stuff for intestinal problems.
 An orally dosed concentration of probiotic cultures and immunoglobulins, the probiotic cultures enhance healthy intestinal activity as well as combat and inhibit pathogenic E. coli bacteria.
 Each cc contains 200 million CFU of four bacterial species.
 Pet Inoculant is designed to be used in conjunction with antibiotic therapy and during any stressful condition.

-| Water |
+Water |

-| Vaccinations |
+Vaccinations |

-In 2007 the American Association of Feline Practitioners and the Academy of Feline Medicine recommended a change in vaccine protocol: no vaccines are necessary once a cat has had a vaccination after it is six months old.
+In 2015 the American Association of Feline Practitioners and the Academy of Feline Medicine recommended a change in vaccine protocol: no vaccines are necessary once a cat has had a vaccination after it is six months old.
 So a "booster"at one year old is sufficient to give immunity for life.

 As for rabies vaccinations, the American Association of Feline Practitioners and the Academy of Feline Medicine recommends that you only vaccinate to the minimum legal mandates required by state and local legislation.
 We agree with this.
 If you feel you must vaccinate against rabies, please give the rabies vaccination at a separate time from other vaccinations.
 We give a rabies vaccination to cats that will go to cat shows or to another cattery for breeding.
 We wait until they're a year old and make sure the vet notes that as a 3-year rabies vaccination.
 They're old enough at that age that the immunization will hold and they don't need it again.

-We do NOT recommend vaccinating your cat against feline leukemia and FIP, and the new veterinarian guidelines also do NOT.
-Since your cat will not be exposed to the outside and to other cats that may carry the diseases, there is no reason to subject your cat to unnecessary inoculations.
-Your Windwalker health guarantee will become null and VOID if you let your vet talk you into giving your cat these vaccinations.
+We do NOT recommend vaccinating your cat against feline leukemia and FIP since your cat will not be exposed to the outside and to other cats that may carry the diseases, there is no reason to subject your cat to unnecessary inoculations.
+Your Windwalker health guarantee will become null and VOID if you let your vet talk you into giving your cat these vaccinations. |

-| Litter |
+Litter |

 Cats are extremely clean animals. and will only use a “clean” litter pan.
 If you aren’t meticulous about your litter pan maintenance, you may have problems, (urinating or defecating outside the litter box).
 Once this starts it can be difficult to correct.